Webstrates/bustle-docs/query-language/bustle-query-language.md

 A = '1' AND <-participates-['Some individual name', 'Some other dude']
 ```

 ```
 start >= 12312312 AND <-participates-['Some individual name', 'Some other dude']
 ```

-Indicate that we want to follow the *continiues* relation a variable number of steps.
+Indicate that we want to follow the _continues_ relation a variable number of steps.
 TODO - can this be done?

 ```
 A = '1' AND -continues*->{name = 'MyTag'}
 ```